Job Can I Get with a Criminal Justice Diploma

 Why Work in Criminal Justice?

 The field of criminal justice covers many different positions and roles.
 Regardless of what position you may find yourself in, you’ll usually find some commonalities between yourself and other criminal justice graduates.
-Most people who enter these careers are passionate about helping others, especially those who are most vulnerable within their communities.
+Most people who enter these careers are passionate about helping others, especially those most vulnerable within their communities.
 They stand up and fight for justice and help to ensure that those who break the law make up for their crimes by penalty, restitution, or time served in a correctional facility.

 While the career fields within criminal justice are wide and varied, they are all projected to increase in demand over the next several decades, according to the U.S. Bureau of Labor Statistics.
-Crime never takes a day off, which means you are in higher demand.
+Crime never takes a day off, so you are in higher demand.
 A criminal justice diploma can ensure job stability, financial independence, and a fulfilling career.
 By pursuing a diploma in criminal justice, you can rest assured that you will always have a safe place in your local community.

 What Kind of Job Can I Get with a Criminal Justice Diploma?